-Kanban is a scheduling system, born to improve manufacturing efficiency, developed by Taiichi Ohno, at Toyota.
+Kanban is a workflow management system, born to improve manufacturing efficiency, developed by Taiichi Ohno, at Toyota.

 With time, Kanban has more and more become also a presentation mode for productivity tools.

 In the productivity context, Kanban has the meaning of a graphical representation of tasks as cards, moving from one column to another, where columns represent different stages.

 For example, you can put a task in the “pending” column, then dragging it in the “progress” column, when you’re ready to work on it.
 More complex scenarios are possible, of course, with personalized stages.